 History of India

-India was one of the first places where human beings came to after they left Africa, travelling along the coast around the Arabian Peninsula and the Persian Gulf.
+May 2016 - India was one of the first places people came to after they left Africa, travelling along the coast around the Arabian Peninsula and the Persian Gulf.
 The first people probably arrived in India about 50,000 BC.
+They probably lived along the coast, used small boats, and ate a lot of fish and shellfish, like early people in China, Japan, and the Americas.

-By about 3000 BC, the Harappan people were building Bronze Age cities along the Indus River (in modern Pakistan).
+By about 3000 BC, these same people were building Bronze Age cities at sites like Harappa and Mohenjo Daro.
 These cities traded with West Asian cities.
 But soon after 2000 BC, the Harappan cities collapsed as part of a drought that also brought down the New Kingdom in Egypt and the Akkadian Empire in Mesopotamia.

 Not long after the collapse of the Harappans, some Indo-European people, driven by the same drought, came south from Central Asia to India, bringing with them horses, chariots, and their language.
 The newcomers' religion mixed with the local religion to form Hinduism, and we call their culture Vedic.
 The caste system got started around this time.
 Around 800 BC, these Vedic people moved from the Indus Valley to conquer all of North India, including the Ganges valley.